NikiNikiforidi/eng89_virtualisation/README.md

 # Setting up Development Env
 ## Installation of Vagrant, virtual box and Ruby
 ### Vagrant Commands
+- `vagrant init` creates a new vagrantfile in a directory
 -  `vagrant up` to launch the vm
 - `vagrant destroy` to delete everything
 - `vagrant reload` to reload any new instructions in our `Vagrantfile`